-This series is all about showcasing Libsyn podcasters.
+This series is all about libsyn podcasters.
 Its sole purpose is to introduce these awesome podcasts to the world as well as share their podcasting insight to empower the community!

 When did you start podcasting?

 I started podcasting just a few months ago, at the end of November 2016.

 I’d been thinking about it for a while, but I decided I was just going to get going and “build the plane as I fly it”, after taking a basic podcasting course on Lynda.com

 Why did you start podcasting?